gshaksham/Juice-Reservation-System/README.md

 ## Feedback

-If you have any feedback, please reach out to us at @guptashaksham94@gmail.com
+If you have any feedback, please reach out to me at @guptashaksham94@gmail.com